Parwal Aloo ki Sabzi

 - Now increase the flame to medium hot.
 Sprinkle 1 tbsp of water.
 Cover and cook for about 6-7 minutes.
 Stir 2-3 times in between.
 Steaming the vegetables under covered lid is important.
 It is to make sure that the vegetable gets cooked from inside, in case there is any over ripe or hard piece of Vegatable.
 It softens the potatoes also.

 - Open the lid after 6-7 minutes.
-Check for the finesse of potatoes with a fork prick.
+Check if the potatoes are cooked with a fork prick.
 They should be soft.
 Now cook the mix of potato and Parwal in open flame over medium heat.
 Cook for about another 5-6 minutes till the Vegatable becomes crisp.
+Keep sauteeing in between.

 - Switch off the flame.
 Serve it warm with your meal or any lentils and rice or chapati.